 Make sure everyone, including managers, understands which sick pay and leave policies apply and how these will be implemented.
 Actively communicate this advice with your people, customers and suppliers.

 Implement an internal communication strategy so that employees are aware of measures being taken to manage the situation in your organisation.
-Understand that some people may have real concerns about catching the virus, while others may have worries about family or friends in a higher-risk group.
 Ensure that line managers are regularly informed about the organisation’s contingency and return-to-work plans and how to discuss the situation with any concerned employees.
-They also need to know and where to signpost people to for further advice or support, including employee assistance programmes and/or counselling if they are anxious.
+They also need to know and where to signpost people to for further advice or support, including employee assistance programmes and/or counselling.

 Promote the resources you have available to support people’s health and wellbeing generally, including those through an employee assistance programme.
-If large numbers of people are now working from home where this is possible, provide ongoing support and communications.
-Some could start to feel socially isolated and/or anxious about the situation.
+If large numbers of people are still working from home where this is possible, provide ongoing support and communications.
+Some could start to feel socially isolated after such a long period based at home .
 Make sure you listen to any concerns, and that they take care of their mental wellbeing.
 Supporting employees’ mental wellbeing is crucial whether or not people are attending a place of work or continuing to work from home indefinitely.
 We’ve worked with the Society of Occupational Medicine and the Royal College of Psychiatrists to produce a Sustaining work-related mental health post-COVID-19 toolkit.

 The risk of infection from the virus is still present.
 Keep in mind anyone who may be more at risk due to being clinically vulnerable, and/or due to a pre-existing health condition, or disability, ethnicity, age, or pregnancy, or because they were unable or unwilling to be vaccinated, and be aware of the additional duties you have as an employer to specific groups of employees.